 Exploring otherness and displacement in personal and geographical contexts.

-An Arts Council residency in Killinaboy National School in 1995 introduced Deirdre to a section on the eastern side of Mullochmore Mountain covered with erratic boulders known to some as “The Giant’s Playground”.
+An Arts Council Schools residency in Killinaboy National School in 1995 introduced Deirdre to a section on the eastern side of Mullochmore Mountain covered with erratic boulders known to some as “The Giant’s Playground”.
 In autumn and springtime, the boulders cast deep, long shadows over the pavement rock.
 Deirdre traced the actual shifting shadows, transcribing the inky black fissures onto unstretched canvases.
 On returning to the studio paint and dust was applied within the traced shadowlines.

 - The Burren, Co.
 Clare